Find Your Next Job on LinkedIn: Your Community Can Help

 January 27, 2019

 This time of year, many of us are thinking about making a change and committing to finding a new job.
 It's an exciting prospect but can also feel a little daunting.
 We all have different motivations and different definitions of the ideal job – depending on your passions, where you find meaning, the people that make you tick and your perspective on work-life balance.
-With more than 30 million companies and 20 million job listings posted on LinkedIn, there are jobs on LinkedIn that align with whatever you’re in it for.
+With more than 30 million companies and millions of job listings posted on LinkedIn, there are jobs on LinkedIn that align with whatever you’re in it for.
 And people in your professional community can help you get there – according to our research, more than 70% of professionals get hired at a company where they have a professional connection.

 On LinkedIn, we see a diverse community of members coming together every day to help each other connect to opportunities.
 A hiring manager who finds your profile and paves the way to to a surprising opportunity, a referral that opens the door to that new company, a recruiter who helps you realize it’s time for a career change.
 Your professional network is there and willing to help you get that job.
 None of us gets there alone.